Researching accommodation options early is a good idea. This can give you an idea of the type and location of accommodation you need.

 Accommodation is $385 AU per week and includes three meals per day.

-With a full-time manager overseeing all matters relating to students, and a member of staff on site 24 hours a day, 7 days a week, you can be sure that there will always be someone around should an emergency arise.
+With a full-time manager overseeing all matters relating to students, and a member of staff on site 24 hours a day, seven days a week, you can be sure that there will always be someone around should an emergency arise.

 Each villa at Regency International House is light, bright and airy and comes fully furnished.
 Villas are more than 100 square metres in size and house four students – all with their own private bedroom including a telephone, computer and wireless internet connection.
 Each villa has two ensuite bathrooms, a sitting room and a kitchenette for light meals or a late-night snack.
 Laundry facilities are also included and are shared within each complex consisting of four villas.